Therapists shatter relationship myths. Plus: a surprising benefit of couples counseling!

 Speaking to the importance of healthy communication, 72% of therapists listed "communication problems" as the top reason couples seek therapy, followed by a lack of emotional intimacy.
 The feeling that "the spark is gone/we no longer enjoy one another" was third and infidelity came in fourth.

 "It's a common misconception that people think most fights are about sex or money, but those are just symptoms," YourTango Expert Johanna Lyman explains.
 "The underlying problems are a lack of clean communication."
-12 Myths You Shouldn't Believe About Therapy, Sex & Infidelity
+12 Myths About Therapy, Sex And Infidelity That Are TOTAL Nonsense!

 Expert Lynn Zakeri expands on the benefit of addressing communication issues within a counseling environment.
 "Often I hear one spouse speak his or her feelings out loud, and the way I interpret it is often vastly different from his or her spouse's interpretation.
 Oftentimes a spouse is being sincere and heartfelt but his or her spouse hears condescending and sarcasm.
 It is always an eye-opener when I ask them to explain what they meant and the genuine sincerity comes through."